 • Research and Intellectual Property

-• Commercial and Advisory contracts
+• Commercial Advisory and Contracts

 • Property and Projects

-• Dispute Resolutions and Workplace Relations.
+• Dispute Resolution and Workplace Relations.

 We provide advice on a broad range of issues including:

-• research related contract and advices
+• research related contracts and advices

 • dispute resolution and litigation